EAFE index: The European, Australian, and Far East stock index, computed by Morgan Stanley.

 Expectations theory of forward exchange rates: A theory of foreign exchange rates that holds that the expected future spot foreign exchange rate t periods in the future equals the current t-period forward exchange rate.

-Expected future cash flows: Projected future cash flows associated with an asset of decision.
+Expected future cash flows: Projected future cash flows associated with an asset of a decision.

 Expected future return: The return that is expected to be earned on an asset in the future.
 Also called the expected return.